Political cleansing of population

 Political cleansing of a population is the elimination of categories of people in specific areas for political reasons.
-The means may vary and include forced migration, ethnic cleansing and population transfers.
-Political cleansing has been used in many dictatorships.
+The means of it may vary and they may include acts of political violence, ethnic cleansing, forced migration, genocide, political repression, purges, population transfers and terrorism (especially state terrorism and state-sponsored terrorism).
+Political cleansing has been used by many dictatorships.

 Genocide Convention

 Under the Genocide Convention, political groups are not a protected group if they are targeted with an intent to destroy the political group even if they share an ethnic, national or religious identity.

-Raphael Lemkin personally insisted against the inclusion of political groups in the Convention.
-Lemkin wrote in his autobiography: "We in Latin America make revolutions from time to time, which involves the destruction of political opponents.
-Then we reconcile and live in peace.
-Later the group in power is thrown out in another revolution.
-Why should this be classified as the crime of genocide?"

 Protection of political groups was eliminated from the United Nations resolution after a second vote because many states, including Stalin's Soviet Union, anticipated that clause to apply unneeded limitations to their right to suppress internal disturbances.
 The reason given was that the protected groups were immutable, which scholars point out is unlikely, since religious and national affiliation are not immutable.

 Efforts to have political groups added to the Convention have been unsuccessful.

 Scholarly study of genocide usually acknowledges the United Nations omission of economic and political groups, and uses mass political killing datasets of democide, and genocide and politicide, or geno-politicide.
 Killings by the Khmer Rouge in Democratic Kampuchea have been labelled genocide or autogenocide, and the deaths under Leninism and Stalinism in the Soviet Union, and Maoism in Communist China have been controversially investigated as possible cases; the Soviet famine of 1932–1933 and the Great Chinese Famine during the Great Leap Forward have been controversially "depicted as instances of mass killing underpinned by genocidal intent".
-In addition to those, also the massacres of Indonesian communists, that caused between 500,000 and 3 million deaths, are considered, controversially, by many as a genocide.
+In addition, the Bodo League massacres, which constituted the mass murder of between 60,000 and 200,000 alleged communists and communist-sympathizers by the Republic of Korea Armed Forces during the Korean War is considered by some scholars as genocide.
+The massacres of Indonesian communists, that caused between 500,000 and 3 million deaths, are also considered by many as a genocide.